Affusion

 Christian denominations which baptize by affusion do not deny the legitimacy of baptizing by submersion or immersion; rather, they consider that affusion is a sufficient, if not necessarily preferable, method of baptism.
 Affusion and aspersion tend to be practiced by Christian denominations that also practice infant baptism.
 This may be due to the practical difficulties and dangers of drowning and hypothermia associated with totally immersing an infant in cold water.
-However, Eastern Orthodox and some Roman Catholics practice infant immersion (though because of their different theology of original sin and historically different beliefs about the eternal fate of infants who die before baptism, Eastern Orthodox usually delay baptism until the infant is at least 40 days old, which considerably lessens the dangers of immersion).
+However, most Eastern Christians (e.g. Eastern Orthodox) and some Catholics practice infant immersion.
 Amish, Old Order Mennonites, and Conservative Mennonites still practice baptism by pouring.

 History

 Affusion became the standard practice in the western church around the 10th century, but was in use much earlier.
 The earliest explicit reference to baptism by affusion occurs in the Didache (c.
 AD 100), the seventh chapter of which gives instructions on how to baptize, which include affusion:

 This text implies that early Christians saw affusion as a viable alternative to immersion when no living water (i.e. running water like a river or spring) or cold water is available.

 Acts of various martyrs show that many were baptized in prison, while awaiting martyrdom; immersion would have been impossible.
 The most common use, however, was for ill or dying people who could not rise from their beds.
 It was consequently known as "baptism of the sick".
 Receiving this baptism was regarded as a bar to Holy Orders, but this sprang from the person's having put off baptism until the last moment—a practice that in the fourth century became common, with people enrolling as catechumens but not being baptized for years or decades.
 While the practice was decried at the time, the intent of the criticism was not to encourage baptism by immersion, but to refrain from delaying baptism.